ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/Discovery_Issues/Fine-Tune_SSH_telnet_CLI_parameters.md

-# Fine-Tune SSH/telnet CLI parameters
+# Fine-Tune SSH/Telnet CLI Parameters

 The IP Fabric's discovery is primarily using Command Line Interface (CLI) to discover network elements.
 There are certain default CLI